Understanding Heatstroke and Its Risks

 - 3 min read

-Heatstroke and sunstroke are the same thing – a serious and life-threatening condition when the body's cooling system fails, and your core temperature exceeds 40°C. The term ‘sunstroke’ is used when the cause is specifically attributed to sun exposure.
+Heatstroke and sunstroke are the same thing.
+They are serious and life-threatening conditions.
+When the body's cooling system fails, your core temperature exceeds 40°C. The term ‘sunstroke’ is used when the cause is specifically attributed to sun exposure.

 Understanding the Terminology & Progression

-Heatstroke: The severe stage where the body's temperature control system breaks down, causing the body's core temperature to exceed 40°C (104°F).
+Heatstroke: This is the severe stage where the body's temperature control system breaks down.
+The core temperature exceeds 40°C (104°F).

-Sunstroke: Another name for heat stroke - used when direct sun exposure is the trigger, but it's the same dangerous illness.
+Sunstroke: Another name for heatstroke.
+It is used when direct sun exposure triggers the condition, but it is the same dangerous illness.

-Heat Exhaustion: The precursor, where the body is overheating but still trying to cool down (heavy sweating, fast pulse, nausea, cramps).
+Heat Exhaustion: This is the precursor to heatstroke.
+The body is overheating but still trying to cool down.
+Symptoms include heavy sweating, a fast pulse, nausea, and cramps.

-The Link: Heat exhaustion can progress to heatstroke if not treated, making it crucial to recognise the early signs.
+The Link: Heat exhaustion can progress to heatstroke if not treated.
+Recognising the early signs is crucial.

 Early Signs of Dehydration & Heat-Related Illness

-The early signs are heavy sweating, extreme thirst, weakness, dizziness, nausea, muscle cramps, headache, and faintness.
+The early signs include heavy sweating, extreme thirst, weakness, dizziness, nausea, muscle cramps, headache, and faintness.

 Sweating heavily